 Wide knowledge of the subject matter and techniques essential to performance of the specific responsibilities assigned.

 Ability to advise and counsel students and others concerning high school and college academics.

 Ability to work well with teenagers from urban, inner-city school districts.

 Ability to manage simple internet based forms of communication and documentation.

 Ramapo College is an Affirmative Action/Equal Employment Opportunity Employer.
 Ramapo has a long history of advocating, advising, and supporting diversity, equity, and inclusiveness.
-Examples can be found in its mission statement, strategic plans, degree and course offerings, community outreach programs, the Diversity Action Committee offerings, and the other numerous diversity conferences and programs.
-Ramapo's commitment to diversity and inclusion is infused across all facets of the College; where the environment is welcoming, dedicated to social justice, respectful of freedom of expression, focused on educating and having an ongoing conversation regarding cultural competence and the benefits and importance of diversity.
+Examples can be found in its mission statement, values, strategic plan, degree and course offerings, community outreach programs, and numerous diversity-focused conferences, trainings, and programs.
+Ramapo’s commitment to diversity and inclusion is infused across all facets of the College; where the environment is welcoming, dedicated to social justice, respectful of freedom of expression, focused on educating and having an ongoing conversation regarding cultural competence and the benefits and importance of diversity.